KrishnaSri-ui/Memory-Card-Game/README.md

 memory-card-game/
 │
-├── index.html # HTML layout and game structure
+├── index.html       # Main HTML structure for the game
-├── style.css # Styling, animations, and responsive design
+├── style.css        # All styling, layout, and animations
-└── script.js # Game logic, card matching, timer, score, interactivity
+└── script.js        # JavaScript for game logic, timer, score, and interactivity

 ---